 The Trade and Health Office portfolio includes:

-The Trade and Health Office has been actively involved in the negotiation of free trade agreements such as the 12-country Trans-Pacific Partnership (TPP) and the proposed Trans-Atlantic Trade and Investment Partnership (T-TIP) between the U.S. and the European Union.
-These types of agreements include various issues that can impact public health, such as pharmaceutical and medical device regulation, intellectual property, food safety, tobacco control, and pharmaceutical pricing and reimbursement, investment, and intellectual property, among others.
+The Trade and Health Office has been actively involved in the negotiation of free trade agreements such as the United States-Mexico-Canada Agreement (USMCA) and also various proposed initiatives such as the Indo-Pacific Economic Framework.
+These types of agreements and initiatives can include various issues that can impact public health, such as pharmaceutical and medical device regulation, intellectual property, food safety, tobacco control, and pharmaceutical pricing and reimbursement, investment, and intellectual property, among others.
 The Office helps to ensure that U.S. negotiating positions are in line with U.S. policies, and do not conflict with domestic laws or practices.
-It also helps to develop U.S positions in disputes arising from international trade and investment agreements, such as the Apotex Inc. v.
-United States and Eli Lilly and Co. v.
-Government of Canada NAFTA disputes.

 Intellectual Property Issues

 The Trade and Health Office provides guidance on health-related intellectual property issues.
 For example, the office represents HHS on the U.S. Trade Representative (USTR) Special 301 subcommittee, which researches and drafts the annual Special 301 Report – a report that lists the countries that do not offer sufficient protection of intellectual property (IP) or market access for IP-intensive industries.
-We also work closely with USTR and other U.S. agencies on bilateral pharmaceutical-related IP issues, and provide guidance within HHS and the U.S. government on issues related to compulsory licensing, patentability standards, and multilateral discussions and reports on IP and access to medical products.
+We also work closely with USTR and other U.S. agencies on bilateral IP issues related to medical products, and provide guidance within HHS and the U.S. government on issues related to compulsory licensing, patentability standards, and multilateral discussions and reports on IP and access to medical products.
 This work includes following the work of the WTO Committee on Trade-Related Aspects of Intellectual Property Rights (TRIPS Committee) and providing input on U.S. positions at TRIPS Committee meetings.

 Pharmaceutical and Medical Device Regulation and Pricing